Pam Griffiths

-Pamela Griffiths is a former international lawn bowls competitor for Wales.
+Pamela "Pam" Griffiths is a former international lawn bowls competitor from Wales who competed at the Commonwealth Games.

+Biography

 In 1988, she won the bronze medal in the fours at the 1988 World Outdoor Bowls Championship in Auckland with Margaret Pomeroy, Mary Hughes and Linda Parker.

-Two years later, she represented Wales at the 1990 Commonwealth Games in the pairs and was part of the coaching staff during the 2006 Commonwealth Games.
+Two years later, she represented the Welsh team at the 1990 Commonwealth Games in Auckland, New Zealand, where she competed in the pairs event with Mary Hughes.

+In 2006 she was part of the coaching staff during the 2006 Commonwealth Games.